 Closer to home, many brands from Singapore enter new territories through franchising, often assuming that their critical success factors will remain the same in different territories.
 However, often a rude shock awaits when they realise that not everything is as they thought.
 Necessary drivers like Brand acceptability, Price Positioning, Menu and product mix, target market behaviour and expectations, and location selection must be considered.

-One of their main success factors was investing time and effort to conduct sufficient market research to understand the targeted and emerging markets and how the brand can be customised to fit local needs.
+One of their main success factors was conducting sufficient market research to understand the targeted and emerging markets and how the brand can be customised to fit local needs.

 Some Different Aspects of Brand Localisation